ABRAR22-a/htb-writeups/starting-point/Meow/README.md

 ## Telnet Connection
 I connected to the Telnet service because port 23 was open.
-I logged in as root.
+I logged as root